rtcharity/academic-kickstart/content/blog/company_welfare_commitments.md

 date = 2019-02-01
 draft = false
-title = "Will companies meet their animal welfare commitments?" description = "An update, with ideas for incentivizing compliance" preview = true type = "post"
+title = "Will companies meet their animal welfare commitments?" description = "An analysis, with ideas for incentivizing compliance" preview = true type = "post"